floblockchain/faq/README.md

 -  FLO is Digital Locate Receipt data

 ## Q. When was FLO created and launched?
-## A. Flow was created and launched in 2013.
+## A. FLO was created and launched in 2013.
 It is one of the oldest surviving cryptocurrencies.
-Its Genesis Block was mined on June 17, 2013.
+Its genesis block was mined on June 17, 2013.

 ## Q. I've heard FLO was established via a "fair launch."
 What does that mean?
 ## A. A "fair launch" means there was no ICO, no premine, and no founders’ reward.